 Tips on improving the structure of your text

 You should clearly formulate what your post is about in the first paragraph.
 In printed texts, a writer usually starts off with some kind of teaser, but there is no time for that if you are writing for the web.
-You only have seconds to draw you reader’s attention.
+You only have seconds to draw your reader’s attention.
 Make sure the first paragraph tells the main message of your post.
 That way, you make it easy for your reader to figure out what your post is about and: you tell Google what your post is about.
+This is also known as the inverted pyramid style.
 Don’t forget to put your focus keyword in that first paragraph!

 Headings should be attractive and should clearly state the content of the paragraph below it.
 Headings allow your readers to quickly scan through your text and to decide whether or not they would like to read your article (or which parts).
 We would advise you to put a header above every long paragraph (or above a group of paragraphs which are thematically similar).